jrroosevelt/VS2PCG/game_modes.md

 ### Part 1: Arrival
 **Player A wins:** *Your advanced technology and knowledge help you win easily.
 Now you can show your true self.* Your main character starts Part 2 at Level 2.

-**Player B wins:** *Now you have some experience with this time travel stuff.* Yo.
+**Player B wins:** *Now you have some experience with this time travel stuff.* Your main character starts Part 2 with 1 XP.

-### Part 2: This Place Seems Familiar
+### Part 2: Beyond Your Comprehension
-**Player A wins:** *You're starting to get the hang of this.
-And you sort of like it.* Add two markers, one at a time, to any unmarked locations adjacent to one of your marked locations.
+**Player A wins:** *Hard to believe this is the same planet.
+Time to unleash everything you got.* You start Part 3 with ten resources and resources can't appear on your side.
+During your Resource Step, you must KO a resource instead.

-**Player B wins:** *No one will stand in your way of winning, and getting back home.* Same as above.
+**Player B wins:** *You barely survive.
+What's next?* Same as above, except Player A.

 **Note:** When you set up the game for Part 3, after both players are done mulliganing (if necessary), Player A puts the top ten or seven cards from their deck into their resource row.
 If any of these are locations, turn them face up.